taw00/writing-resources/Documents/on-fonts.md

 But even more can be found at [OpenFont](https://openfont.com), [Google Fonts](https://fonts.google.com), and [FontSquirrel](https://fontsquirrel.com).

 And with that, Times New Roman—and Courier New and Arial and the rest—have open alternatives that, I would argue, are just as mature and effective today as the ones they emulate.
 Some reasonable alternatives include&nbsp;.&nbsp;.&nbsp;.
-* Times New Roman &#x27F6; Liberation Serif, Nimbus Roman, TeX Gyre Termes
+* Times New Roman &#x27F6; Liberation Serif, Tinos, TeX Gyre Termes
-* Courier New &#x27F6; Liberation Mono, Nimbus Mono, TeX Gyre Cursor
+* Courier New &#x27F6; Cousine, Noto Mono, TeX Gyre Cursor
-* Arial &#x27F6; Liberation Sans, Nimbus Sans, Noto Sans
+* Arial &#x27F6; Arimo, Liberation Sans, Noto Sans, Overpass, TeX Gyre Heros

 > **In short: For submission of a manuscript, pick a Times-like font unless you are asked to do otherwise.**